Skip to Main Content

 Kurosawa & Ozu Heritage

-Directors informed by Japan's legendary filmmaking traditions — Kurosawa's epic vision, Ozu's precision, and the visual fresh ideas of modern Japanese cinema.
+Our directors draw on Japan's storied film traditions, from Kurosawa's epic vision to Ozu's precision and the fresh visual ideas of modern Japanese cinema.

 02.